romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 What about Airbnb?
 It uses Ruby on Rails too since the very beginning of its existence.
 Millions of users book rooms in over 65,000 locations all around the world every month.

 If you’re a startup then you have probably heard or even are using **Basecamp**.
 Would you be surprised if I told you that Basecamp is not only actively using Ruby on Rails but RoR was born there!
-And they have even developed a really cool JS framework to work with it - [StimulusJS](https://stimulusjs.org/).
+And they have even developed a really cool JS framework to work with it - [StimulusJS](https://stimulusjs.org/){:rel=nofollow}.

 **Shopify**, a gigantic e-commerce platform.

 Recently we have developed a really interesting application for handling online real-time bidding during auctions.
 We have used Ruby on Rails on the backend and VueJS for frontend.
 It truly works like a charm.
 You can read more about it here [Artinfo - Portfolio](https://naturaily.com/project/artinfo).

 > “GitHub, Heroku, CodeClimate, TravisCI, Shopify.
 The Rails community is the most influencial community of the past decade, everything else is just following the lead and they’re still years away from surpassing the maturity we achieved through sheer strength."
-> ~Fabio Akita, Akita on Rails
+> ~Fabio Akita, [Akita on Rails](http://www.akitaonrails.com){:rel:nofollow}

 I could go on and on and give you examples of apps you’re probably using quite often that have utilized Ruby on Rails on their backends.
 My point is, Ruby on Rails is still a widely used and semi-popular technology.
 It’s not about how fast the performance is out of the box, it’s about how you use it.